py-stockfish/stockfish/README.md

 ```bash
 $ python setup.py test
 ```

 To skip some of the slower tests, run:

 ```bash
 $ python setup.py skip_slow_tests
 ```

 ## Security

-If you discover any security related issues, please report it via the [Private vulnerability reporting](https://github.com/py-stockfish/stockfish/security) instead of using the issue tracker.
+If you discover any security related issues, please report it via the [Private vulnerability reporting](https://github.com/stockfish-py/stockfish/security) instead of using the issue tracker.

-## Status of the project

-> **Note**
-> This is just a brief summary.
-For more information, please look [here](https://github.com/zhelyabuzhsky/stockfish/issues/130).

-Due to the [unfortunate death](https://github.com/zhelyabuzhsky/stockfish/pull/112#issuecomment-1367800036) of [Ilya Zhelyabuzhsky](https://github.com/zhelyabuzhsky), the original [repo](https://github.com/zhelyabuzhsky/stockfish) is no longer maintained.
-For this reason, this fork was created, which continues the project and is currently maintained by [johndoknjas](https://github.com/johndoknjas) and [kieferro](https://github.com/kieferro).
-The official PyPi releases for the [Stockfish package](https://pypi.org/project/stockfish/) will also be created from this repo in the future.

-Please submit all bug reports and PRs to this repo instead of the old one.

 ## Credits